AlmondGod/action-diffusion-handbook/0: Fundamentals/0.2: Denoising Diffusion Probabilistic Models/DDPMs.md

 we scale by $\alpha$ (usually < 1) in denoising (and in noising) so our values don't grow without bound as we progress in timesteps

-same as noisy gradient descent step (noise pred network is predicting gradient field, gamma is learning rate) (CRAZY/COOL!)
+> This is the same as noisy gradient descent step, where the noise prediction network is predicting the gradient field, and $\gamma$ is the learning rate!

 $$
 \mathbf{x}' = \mathbf{x} - \gamma\nabla E(\mathbf{x})